vertica/VerticaPy/docs/source/examples_business_insurance.rst

     vp.__version__

 Connect to Vertica.
-This example uses an existing connection called "VerticaDSN."
+This example uses an existing connection called "VerticaDSN".
 For details on how to create a connection, see the :ref:`connection` tutorial.
 You can skip the below cell if you already have an established connection.

 .. code-block:: python

     vp.connect("VerticaDSN")

 Let's create a new schema and assign the data to a vDataFrame object.

 .. code-block:: ipython

     vp.drop("insurance", method="schema")
     vp.create_schema("insurance")
-    data = vp.read_csv('insurance.csv', schema = 'insurance')
+    data = vp.read_csv("insurance.csv", schema = "insurance")

 Let's take a look at the first few entries in the dataset.